a pregnant woman feeling sick

 Common Ingredients in Cough Drops

-• Eucalyptus: Known for its anti-inflammatory properties.
+• Eucalyptus: I always think of this for its anti-inflammatory vibe.

 Pregnancy and Medication: A Delicate Balance